OCA/product-attribute/product_pricelist_supplierinfo/README.rst

 Installation
 ============

 Although this module doesn't depend technically on **Sales Management**, you must install it for configuring and seeing the effects of it.

 Configuration
 =============

-To configure pricelists with the new feature of this module, you need to:
+To configure pricelists with the new feature of this module, you need
+to:

-#.
-Go to *Sales > Configuration > Settings* and check
-   "Pricelists" option and "Advanced price rules (discounts, formulas)" after that.
+1. Go to *Sales > Configuration > Settings* and check "Pricelists" option and "Advanced price rules (discounts, formulas)" after that.
    You must have correct permissions and you must install **Sales Management** app (sale) and **Purchase** app to see these settings.
-#.
-Create or edit a Sales Pricelist at *Sales > Products > Pricelists*.
+2. Create or edit a Sales Pricelist at *Sales > Products > Pricelists*.
-#.
-Add or edit a pricelist item and check "Formula" option in
-   "Price Computation" section.
+3. Add or edit a pricelist item and check "Formula" option in "Price Computation" section.
-#.
-You will see the new option "Prices based on supplier info".
+4. You will see the new option "Prices based on supplier info".
-#.
-If you want to bypass the "Min.Quantity" field of the supplier info and
-   always select the lowest quantity price, check the option "Ignore Supplier Info Min.
+5. If you want to bypass the "Min.Quantity" field of the supplier info and always select the lowest quantity price, check the option "Ignore Supplier Info Min.
 Quantity".

 Usage
 =====

 For adding supplier info:

-#.
-Go to *Sales > Products > Products*
+1. Go to *Sales > Products > Products*
-#.
-Open or create a product.
+2. Open or create a product.
-#.
-Go to "Purchase" page.
+3. Go to "Purchase" page.
-#.
-On "Vendors" section, add the supplier and prices.
+4. On "Vendors" section, add the supplier and prices.
-#.
-You can drag and drop for reordering these lines.
+5. You can drag and drop for reordering these lines.

 Check the remark in known issues about the supplier info line selection.

-For checking pricelists in action, you can (with `sale` module installed):
+For checking pricelists in action, you can (with sale module installed):

-#.
-Go to *Sales > Orders > Quotations*
+1. Go to *Sales > Orders > Quotations*
-#.
-Create or edit a quotation.
+2. Create or edit a quotation.
-#.
-Add a line.
+3. Add a line.
-#.
-Select a product with the criteria to match the pricelist from supplier
+4. Select a product with the criteria to match the pricelist from supplier info.
-   info.
-#.
-See the proper price appears in the line.
+5. See the proper price appears in the line.

 Known issues / Roadmap
 ======================

-* First line that matches by minimum quantity criteria, independently from the supplier, will be the one that provides the price for the pricelist.
+-  First line that matches by minimum quantity criteria, independently from the supplier, will be the one that provides the price for the pricelist.
-* There's no mechanism for selecting the supplier from possible sources like sales orders.
+-  There's no mechanism for selecting the supplier from possible sources like sales orders.

 Bug Tracker
 ===========